-When this malware encrypts, all affected files are retitled according to this pattern: original filename, unique ID, cyber criminals' email address and the ".LX".
-For example, a file like "1.jpg" would appear as something similar to "1.jpg.id-1E857D00.[firstname.lastname@example.org].LX", and so on.
+When this malware encrypts, all affected files are renamed according to this pattern: original filename, unique ID, cyber criminals' email address and the ".LX" extension.
+For example, a file such as "1.jpg" would appear as something similar to "1.jpg.id-1E857D00.[firstname.lastname@example.org].LX", and so on.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

 Tongda2000, R44s, DECP, and Uzuvnkyh are some examples of other ransomware-type programs.
 They encrypt data and demand payment for decryption.
 There are some crucial differences: the cryptographic algorithm used for the encryption and size of ransom.